MraDonkey/rethinking_prompting/readme.md

 ### Contributions

-1. **Comprehensive experiments.** Our study covers a wide range - 6 LLMs $\times$ 8 prompting sbenchmarks, providing sufficient evidence and context to fully support the claim.
+1. **Comprehensive experiments.** Our study covers a wide range - 6 LLMs $\times$ 8 prompting strategies $\times$ 6 benchmarks, providing sufficient evidence and context to fully support the claim.
 2. **Valuable findings breaking the conventional wisdom.** Our extensive experiments consistently demonstrate that a complex prompting strategy with higher pass@1 accuracy may not always be better as test-time scaling, while simple CoT/DiP gradually dominates even if with an initial inferior performance.
 3. **Rigorous theoretical analysis.** We provide an in-depth probability theoretic backed explanation of what leads to more rapid improvements with scale.
    - 3.1 **Definition of easy and hard questions by answer distribution.** The difficulty of the question is not only related to pass@1 accuracy, but determined by the probability distribution of all possible answer outputs.
 The accuracy of easy questions increases as scaling while hard questions reduces.